 All the best attractions in Bugis and Kampong Glam area revolve around the area’s thriving cultural scene.
 These two vibrant and ethnically diverse neighbourhoods merge into one another, creating a melting pot of religion, architecture, shopping and cuisine.

-We have pointed you in the direction of a couple of famous streets that no visitor to the area should miss, as well as the most impressive religious buildings and sites.
-Read on to discover the 5 Best Attractions in Bugis and Kampong Glam!Read More
+Let us point you in the direction of a couple of famous streets in the Bugis and Kampong Glam area that no visitor to this vibrant corner of Singapore should miss, together with some of the city-state's most impressive religious buildings and sites.

 - Singapore Zoo Admission with Roundtrip Transfer